KM3NeT/KM3io.jl/README.md

 # ROOT Files

-The two main types of ROOT files in KM3NeT are the online and offline files.
-This section describes what they are and how to access them.
+The two main types of ROOT files in KM3NeT are the online and offline files, however, both types can be mixed together as the data is stored in distinct ROOT trees. `UnROOT` has a single `ROOTFile` type to represent a KM3NeT ROOT file which can be used to access both the online and offline information.
+This section describes what kind of data is stored in each tree and how to access them.

 ## Offline Dataformat

 The [offline
 dataformat](https://git.km3net.de/common/km3net-dataformat/-/tree/master/offline)
 is used to store Monte Carlo (MC) simulations and reconstruction results.
-The `OfflineFile` type represents an actual offline file and it is essentially a vector of events (`Vector{Evt}`) with some fancy caching, lazy access and slicing magic.
+The `OfflineTree` type represents an actual offline file and it is essentially a vector of events (`Vector{Evt}`) with some fancy caching, lazy access and slicing magic.
+The offline tree is accessible via the `.offline` field of the `ROOTFile` type.

 ### MC Header